typedb/typedb-console/README.md

 ## Command line arguments

-You can provide several command arguments when running console in the terminal.
+You can provide several command arguments when running console in the terminal, of which the typically-used ones are:

 - `--username=<username>` : TypeDB server username to log in with (mandatory).
-- `--address=<address>` : TypeDB server address to which the console will connect to (mandatory).
-Ensure it is prefixed with `https://` when using TLS.
+- `--address=<address>` : TypeDB server address to which the console will connect to (mandatory)
 - `--script=<path>` : Run commands in the script file in non-interactive mode.
 - `--command=<command1> --command=<command2> ...` : Run commands in non-interactive mode.
 - `-V, --version` : Print version information and exit.